GDD-Nantes/crawd-experiments/README.md

 - [cd_bad_queries](./cd_bad_queries_wdbench): details of the queries that have problem on JOIN's order in WDBench.
 - [cd_motivating_example](./cd_motivating_examples): results for the motivating example in the introduction of the paper.
 - [frequencies_of_frequency](./frequencies_of_frequencies): the code and data for the experiments on the frequencies of frequency of single triple patterns.
+- [data_analysis](./data_analysis.ipynb): the notebook for the data analysis and plotting of the results.

 ### Requirements
 You can install all the required Python libraries by running the following command: